 Inclusive development requires responsive governments and empowered citizens.
 But what can local officials and civil society organisations do to ensure all voices are heard?

 This training will be a true experience!
-In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam / The Hague.
-This course will take place in The Hague from 6 to 17 April 2020.
+In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam or The Hague.

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.